danapantoja/IOS101-Prework/README.md

 - The map visuals showing where the nearest driver are up-to-date
 - Uber Eats option within the Uber app lessens the hassle and clutter of having to get two separate apps.

-**App Idea:
+**App Idea:**
-**

 TravelChat: An app dedicated to all aspects of traveling including: finding hotels, flights, and estimates the items the user will need to bring based on the duration of their stay, environment of the destination, and method of traveling.

-To use this, I will implement three main tabs to get the user started with their trips/future trips.
+To use this, I will implement four main tabs to get the user started with their trips/future trips.
+I will have an "Add a trip" feature to allow the user to input their destination and duration to suggest the optimal hotels and flights for this trip.
+I will also add a "suggested items to bring" tab to allow for more efficient planning for the specific duration and weather.
 I would also like to include a way to enable chats much like instagram direct messaging but with invitations, where one can invite their traveling partner to help find hotels and flights for their trip.
+Lastly, I would like to implement a way to view all saved and archived trips with the specific details related to them.